 Cooks have reinvented cauliflower in the last few years as a gluten-free and low-carb ingredient in unexpected forms like rice and pizza crust, but cauliflower also has a lot of vitamins your body needs.
 A 1-cup serving of raw cauliflower contains 57% DV of vitamin C and 14% DV of vitamin K, along with healthy doses of folate, vitamin B6 and potassium.

 Kale has evolved from garnish to main dish, partly because kale makes satisfying salads, soups and one-dish meals, but it's also full of nutrients.
-For 1 cup of raw kale, you get 22% DV of vitamin C and 68% DV of vitamin K.
+It's easy to get a few more cups of vegetables into your daily meals with kale, but for 1 cup of raw kale, you get 22% DV of vitamin C and 68% DV of vitamin K.